donedotcom/samurai-client-nodejs/GETTING_STARTED.md

 ### Configuration

-Before you use any of the Daimyo's functions, you should configure Daimyo.
+Before you use any of the samurai-client-nodejs's functions, you should configure samurai-client-nodejs.

-    var daimyo = require('daimyo');
+    var samurai = require('samurai');

-    daimyo.configure({
+    samurai.configure({
       merchantKey: 'xxxxxxxxxxxxxxxxxxxxxxxx',
       apiPassword: 'xxxxxxxxxxxxxxxxxxxxxxxx',
       processorId: 'xxxxxxxxxxxxxxxxxxxxxxxx'